Euuiiii/Stock-simulator/README_EN.md

 #### Market Page (market-page)

 -   Left side: search box, watchlist switch, sortable stock list (by name/price/change)
 -   Right side: stock details, including name/code, current price, change amount, limit-up/down prices, market time, and status
 -   K-line area: includes toolbar (zoom in, zoom out, reset), main chart, and volume sub-chart
 -   Five-level order book: five bid and ask levels each
 -   Shortcut actions: buy, sell, add to watchlist

 #### Trade Page (trade-page)

 -   Left side: buy/sell form (code, price, quantity, quick ratio buttons, available funds/estimated amount)
 -   Right side: current positions list, including market time and status

 #### Auto-Trade Page (auto-trade-page)

 -   Three tabs: trigger conditions, risk control, trading records
 -   Trigger conditions: stock list + add stock form
 -   Risk control: stop loss, take profit, max trade count, max trade amount
 -   Trading records: auto-trading history and statistics
 -   Top status indicator: not started / running / paused

 #### Portfolio Page (portfolio-page)

 -   Asset overview: total assets, market value, available cash, floating P&L, total return rate
 -   Position table: stock, holdings, cost price, current price, market value, P&L, profit rate
 -   Transaction record table: time, stock, direction, price, quantity, amount

 #### Profile Page (profile-page)

 -   User info: avatar, username, registration time
 -   Statistics: session count, transaction count, achievement count
 -   Achievement wall: unlocked achievements grouped by rarity, can expand all
 -   Action buttons: export/import save, new game, switch save, change password, log out, delete account

 ### Modal Windows and Panels

 -   Settings panel: theme switching, market refresh rate
 -   Password change panel: current password, new password, confirmation
 -   Debug panel: fund editing, achievement unlock, time control, market control
 -   Achievement popup: new achievement unlock notification
 -   Beginner tutorial: 9-step overlay guide
 -   Rename save modal

 ---

 ## Frequently Asked Questions

 ### How do I register a new account?
 Click the Register tab on the login screen, enter a username (2-20 characters), password (6-20 characters), confirm the password, and then click Register.

 ### What if I forget my password?
 Password recovery is not supported.
 Please keep your password safe.
 If you forget it, you must delete the account and re-register, which will permanently delete all stored data.

 ### Where is my data stored?
 All data is stored in the browser's LocalStorage and is not uploaded to any server.
 Clearing browser data or using private/incognito mode may delete your save data.
 You should back up your data via Export Save.

 ### How do I migrate saves across devices?
 On the source device, open the Profile page and click Export Save to download a `.txt` file.
 On the target device, log in to the same account and click Import Save to select the file.

 ### Why can't I trade outside market hours?
 The system simulates real A-share trading hours (9:30-11:30 and 13:00-15:00).
 Outside those hours, the market stops updating and trading is disabled.
 You can adjust the time manually in the debug panel if needed.

 ### How do I open the Debug Panel?
 On the Profile page, click your username 5 times quickly in a row to open the debug panel.

 ### How are achievements unlocked?
 Achievements unlock automatically when specific conditions are met, such as your first trade, cumulative profit, continuous winning streaks, holding certain stocks, and similar actions.
 You can view all conditions in the achievement wall.

 ### Why didn't my auto-trade trigger?
 Possible reasons include:
 -   The market was not in a trading session
 -   The cooldown period had not expired (default 5s; 30s in interval mode)
 -   The trigger condition was not met
 -   The stock reached its maximum allowed trade count
 -   Available funds or holdings were insufficient

 ### What is the "影视飓风" stock?

-Stock code `999999` is an Easter-egg stock named "影视飓风".
+Stock code `999999` is an Easter-egg stock named "影视飓风" (Yingshi Jufeng / MediaStorm).
 It has a special market algorithm with a 70% chance of rising and behaves better than ordinary stocks.

 ---